 “Yea,” sayt all.
 “It is the place.”

 I am accustomed to the ways of horses, so had patience.
 I sayt, most civil, “Friends, I know it is the place, but what place is it?
 Do it have a name?”

 So I left the lackwits where they stood, and followed my nose to the kitchen.

 Gib’s first recorded journey is in 15: We Go Our Ways.
-That was from Itchel Manor in Hampshire (“the manor where I was born”) to Cowdray House in Sussex.
+That was from Itchel Manor in Hampshire (“the manor where I was born”) to Cowdray House in West Sussex.
 His second journey seems to have brought him back to Hampshire.

 There’s more about both Abbey and House here on the English Heritage website, including a picture of what the House may have looked like when Gib walked around the exterior, making his “survey”.
-However, I’m not aware of historical evidence that any of Shakespeare’s plays was first performed there, as the website suggests.
+However, I’m not aware of any historical evidence that any of Shakespeare’s plays was first performed there, as the website suggests.